PortableApps64/PortableApps-ForMacOS64/F/PortableFirefoxOSX64/README.md

  <tt>３│</tt>0<br/>
  <tt>４│</tt>MacNm:~ UsrNm$<br/>
  <tt>５└─────────────────</tt><br/><br/>
- ( the above ‘script’ can also be accessed from here:
+ ( the above ‘script’ can also be accessed using its short form:
  <code>"/Projects/Portable-Apps-OS-X-64/F/PortableFirefoxOSX64/script.sh"</code> )<br/>
+( if you're developing from your userspace:
+ <code>"/Users/MyUserName/MyProjects/PA-OSX64/PA-Firefox-OSX64/script.sh"</code> )<br/>
  When there is no syntax-error, (in other words, When the output is “0”),<br/>
  then copy the <code>"script.sh"</code> in same folder,<br/>
  & Rename the <code>"script.sh Copy"</code> into <code>"script"</code>,<br/>